Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity

 In this case, for $-2 \leq a \leq 2$, the rotation number is evaluated only within the simply connected region around the origin.
-For $a<-2$, the left plot shows the rotation number for trajectories encircling the figure-8 separatrix, while the right plot highlights trajectories inside the ``eyes'' of the figure-8 structure (area of parameters marked with **).
-The dashed red/white line indicates the separatrix crossing along the appropriate symmetry line.
-For $-2 \leq a \leq 2$, this line corresponds to the homoclinic orbit attached to $\bm{\z}_\mathrm{un}^\text{SX-2}$, while for $a<-2$, it represents intersections of symmetry lines with the figure-8 orbit attached to the unstable point at the origin (bottom right plot).
+For $a<-2$, subplot b.1 shows the rotation number for trajectories encircling the figure-8 separatrix, while the subplot b.2 highlights trajectories inside the ``eyes'' of the figure-8 structure (area of parameters marked with **).
+The dashed red/white curve indicates the separatrix crossing along the appropriate symmetry line.
+For $-2 \leq a \leq 2$, this curve corresponds to the homoclinic orbit attached to $\bm{\z}_\mathrm{un}^\text{SX-2}$, while for $a<-2$, it represents intersections of symmetry lines with the figure-8 orbit attached to the unstable point at the origin (subplot b.2).

 Next, we explore the dynamics around the main resonances and compare the boundaries of stability in each case.

 $\bullet$ {\bf Integer resonance,} $\nu_0 = 0$ ($a=2$){\bf .} Fig.~\ref{fig:R1SX2} presents a magnified stability diagram for the H\'enon map near the integer resonance, where $0\leq\nu_0<1/6$.
 In addition to showing the coordinates of the unstable fixed point (dashed red and black)